FindoraNetwork/findora-wiki/docs/dapp/03-metamask.md

 Now we get to configuring it to connect to the correct Findora EVM network.

-For example, if you would like to connect to the Forge testnet, in the Network name input field, copy and place this
+For example, if you would like to connect to the Forge testnet, in the `Network Name` input field, copy and place this

 ```
 Forge
 ```

-In the New RPC URL input field, copy and place this in
+In the New `RPC URL` input field, copy and place this in

 ```
 https://prod-forge.prod.findora.org:8545
 ```

-Just below in the Chain ID input field, copy and place this
+Just below in the `Chain ID` input field, copy and place this

 ```
 525
 ```

-Beside the chain id, currency symbol is
+Beside the Chain ID, `Currency Symbol` is

 ```
 FRA
 ```

-And at the end is the block explorer URL.
+And at the end is the `Block Explorer URL`.
 Please place this in

 ```
 http://blockscout.findorascan.io